MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ### Rules engine

 You can use the Azure Front Door rules engine to customize how Azure Front Door processes requests at the network edge.
 The rules engine enables you to run small blocks of logic within the Azure Front Door request-processing pipeline.
+You can use the rules engine for a variety of tasks, including the following:

+- Retrieve information about the HTTP request, including segments of the URL and path, and propagate the information to another part of the request.
-You can use the rules engine to override the routing configuration for a request.
-You can also use the rules engine to modify elements of the request before it's sent to the origin, and to modify some parts of the response before it's returned to the client.
+- Modify elements of the HTTP request before it's sent to the origin.
+- Modify some parts of the HTTP response before it's returned to the client.
+- Override the routing configuration for a request, such as by changing the origin group that a request should be sent to.

 Here are some example approaches for using the Azure Front Door rules engine in a multitenant solution: